fiacrerougieux/auto-sdg-mapping-dashboard/README.md

-- # SDG Analysis Dashboard
+# SDG Analysis Dashboard

+**Note: This dashboard is a work in progress.**

-  This interactive dashboard visualizes the coverage of UN Sustainable Development Goals (SDGs) across university courses based on automated text analysis of course descriptions and outlines.
+This interactive dashboard visualizes the coverage of UN Sustainable Development Goals (SDGs) across university courses, based on automated text analysis of course information.
+It aims to provide insights into how SDGs are integrated into the curriculum.

-  ## Features
+## Key Visualizations & Features

-  ### Data Visualization Options
-  - **SDG Coverage**: Radar chart showing relative SDG coverage across selected courses
+The dashboard offers several ways to explore SDG coverage:

+*   **Bubble Chart**:
+    *   Displays the percentage of courses within each specialization that address a user-selected SDG.
+    *   Bubble size indicates the total number of courses in a specialization.
+    *   Bubbles are color-coded by faculty.
+    *   Clicking a specialization bubble transitions to the Heatmap view for that specialization.

+*   **Paired Heatmap & Lollipop Chart View** (for a selected specialization):
+    *   **Heatmap**:
-  - **SDG Distribution**: Heatmap showing SDG presence in individual courses
+        *   Shows SDG presence across individual courses within the selected specialization.
-  - **Cumulative SDGs**: Cumulative heatmap showing progressive SDG coverage

-  ### Filtering Options
-  - Filter by Faculty
-  - Filter by Academic Discipline
-  - Interactive course selection

-  ### Data Display
-  - Total number of courses analyzed
-  - Detailed hover information showing course codes and SDG justifications
-  - Responsive design for desktop and mobile viewing
+        *   Courses are typically on the X-axis, and SDGs (excluding SDG 4: Quality Education) on the Y-axis.
+        *   Can display either:
+            *   **Binary View**: Indicates if an SDG is addressed ('Yes'/'No') by a course.
+            *   **Cumulative View**: Shows the progressive count of courses addressing each SDG.
+        *   Clicking an SDG label switches to the Bubble Chart for that SDG.
+    *   **Lollipop Chart**:
+        *   Complements the Heatmap, showing the overall percentage coverage for each SDG (excluding SDG 4) within the selected specialization.
+        *   SDGs are on the X-axis, and percentage coverage on the Y-axis.
+        *   Clicking an SDG on its axis switches to the Bubble Chart for that SDG.

+*   **Interactive Exploration**:
+    *   **Welcome Modal**: Introduces the dashboard, its functionalities, and important disclaimers (e.g., v3 data is conservative, optimized for precision).
+    *   **Search & Filtering**: Users can search for specializations and select specific SDGs to focus the analysis.
+    *   **Data Version Toggle**: Switch between different underlying analysis datasets (v1, v2, v3) which may vary in precision/recall. v3 (`sdg_analysis_llm_with_targets_and_names.csv`) is the default.
+    *   **Theme Toggle**: Switch between light and dark modes.
+    *   **Export**: Download visualizations as PNG images.
+    *   **Tooltips**: Provide detailed information on hover for courses, SDGs, and data points.

+*   **Method Validation Heatmap**:
+    *   Accessible via a modal, this chart displays F1 scores comparing different SDG mapping methodologies, using data from `comparison_heatmap_f1_scores_ordered.csv`.

 ## Technical Details

-  ### Dependencies
-  - Plotly.js for data visualization
-  - Pure JavaScript/HTML/CSS (no additional frameworks required)

-  ### Data Format
-  The dashboard expects a CSV file (`sdg_analysis.csv`) with the following columns:
-  - `course_code`: Unique course identifier (e.g., "COMP1511")
-  - `sdg_number`: SDG number (1-17)
-  - `sdg_name`: Full name of the SDG
-  - `addressed`: Whether the SDG is addressed ("Yes"/"No")
-  - `justification`: Text explaining why the SDG is relevant
-  - `timestamp`: When the analysis was performed
+*   **Core Technologies**: Built with plain HTML, CSS, and JavaScript.
+*   **Visualization Libraries**: Uses D3.js and Plotly.js.
+*   **Data Sources**:
+    *   Primary analysis data: `sdg_analysis_llm_with_targets_and_names.csv` (default v3), with options for `sdg_analysis_llm_match.csv` (v1) and `sdg_analysis_llm.csv` (v2).
+These files typically include:
+        *   `course_code`, `sdg_number`, `sdg_name`, `addressed` (Yes/No), `justification`, `timestamp`, `target_number`, `target_name`, `course_name`.
+    *   Supporting data:
+        *   `constants.json`: Contains mappings like SDG names, faculty mappings, specialization names.
+        *   `course_code_name_mapping.csv`: Maps course codes to full course names.
+        *   `comparison_heatmap_f1_scores_ordered.csv`: Data for the method validation heatmap.

-  ### Notes on Analysis Method
+## Notes on Analysis Method
-  - Analysis is automated based on course descriptions and outlines
+- Analysis is automated based on course descriptions and outlines.
+- The default v3 analysis is optimized for high precision, which means it tends to be conservative and may underestimate SDG coverage (lower recall).
+Earlier versions (v1, v2) offer higher recall but lower precision.
-  - Comparative analysis shows certain SDGs tend to be underestimated:
+- Comparative analysis shows certain SDGs tend to be underestimated by automated methods, including:
-    - SDG 4 (Quality Education)
+    - SDG 4 (Quality Education) - *Note: SDG 4 is generally excluded from the main heatmap/lollipop displays due to its pervasive nature in educational contexts, which can skew comparative visualization if not handled separately.*
     - SDG 9 (Industry, Innovation and Infrastructure)
     - SDG 10 (Reduced Inequalities)
     - SDG 12 (Responsible Consumption and Production)

 ## Usage

-  1. Host the files on a web server
+1. Host the files on a web server or open `index.html` directly in a modern web browser.
-  2. Ensure `sdg_analysis.csv` is in the same directory
+2. Ensure all required CSV and JSON data files are in the same directory as `index.html`.

-  3. Open index.html in a web browser
+## Community and Contribution

+We welcome contributions and feedback to improve this dashboard.
+Please see the following resources:
+- **[Contributing Guidelines](CONTRIBUTING.md)**: How to contribute to the project.
+- **[Code of Conduct](CODE_OF_CONDUCT.md)**: Our expectations for community interactions.
+- **[Security Policy](SECURITY.md)**: How to report security vulnerabilities.
+- **[License](LICENSE)**: The project is licensed under the MIT License.

 ## Limitations
-  - Analysis is automated and may not capture all SDG connections
+- Analysis is automated and may not capture all SDG connections or nuances.
-  - Results should be used as indicative rather than definitive
+- Results should be used as indicative for exploration and discussion, rather than as definitive statements of SDG coverage.
-  - Manual verification recommended for detailed curriculum mapping
+- Manual verification and detailed curriculum mapping are recommended for precise assessments.